yuki-961004/binaryRL/README.md

 ## $\epsilon$-Greedy
 Participants in the experiment may not always choose based on the value of the options, but instead select randomly on some trials.
 This is known as $\epsilon$-greedy. (e.g., when epsilon = 0.1 (*default: NA*), it means that the participant has a 10% probability of randomly selecting an option and a 90% probability of choosing based on the currently learned value of the options.)

 - In my opinion, I think that participants tend to randomly select options during the early stages of the experiment to estimate the value of each option.
 Therefore, I added an argument called `threshold`, which specifies the number of trials during which participants will make completely random choices.
-The default value is set to 20. **(if you disagree with my assumption, you can modify this value to 0)**.
+The default value is set to 20. **(if you disagree with my assumption, you can set `threshold = 0`)**.

 ```r
 binaryRL::rl_run_m(